deepakbackuply/softaculous_api/cpanel/guide/edit_installation.md

 ## Edit installation using Softaculous API Guide

-This document explains how to edit an installation using Softaculous API.
+This guide explains how to edit an installation using Softaculous API.

 ### via cURL